Calendario

 We will attend the main event of the Jazz festival.

-Day 5: NOMADS, from Lompoul to Ferlo region
+Day 5, 21 May-Tuesday: NOMADS, from Saint Louis to Ferlo region

-Continuation to the Ferlo Desert to discover the arid region where nomadic Fulani tribes herd large droves of zebu.
-The Fulani (also called Peurl) are the largest nomadic tribe roaming West African Savannahs, living in a vast area from Senegal to Chad.
+In the afternoon continue to the Ferlo Desert to discover the arid region where nomadic Fulani tribes herd large herds of zebu.
+The Fulani (also called Peul) are the largest nomadic tribe roaming West African Savannahs, living in a vast area from Senegal to Chad.
 Their origins are still covered with mystery.
 They all share a common aristocratic cult for beauty and elegance.
-In the afternoon a local guide will join us for a visit to the neighbouring villages and shelters.
+In the afternoon a local guide will join us for a visit to the neighboring villages and shelters.
 When the herds come back, we might even be invited to witness the milking process.

-Day 6: SACRED CITY, from Ferlo to Dakar
+Day 6, 22 May-Wednesday: SACRED CITY, from Ferlo to Dakar

 The rarely visited holy town of Tuba (Touba) is the right place to appreciate the hospitality of an African brotherhood.
 Tuba inhabitants follow Mouridism and the town itself is a sort of theocratic “state within the state”, ruled by a Caliph.
 The founder of Mouridi brotherhood was a Sufi named Amhadou Bàmba Mbake.